 LinkedIn is something that every one with internet access can take advantage of but did you know you can use it to support your travels and find work around the world?
 I've used it for years to find work in the hospitality industry but you can use it for ANY industry in ANY country in the world.
 It's a powerful tool that everyone should utilize, whether you're looking for full-time work or a seasonal gig.

 My name is Aurélie.
 I’m 25 years old and I am from the South of France.
 I have travelled the world since I was three years old with my parents and started to travel by myself when I was 16 in different countries such as America, Russia, and Spain.

 When I was 18, I went to Australia, where I learnt English to be able to find a job.
+Did you know many countries are eligible to get a year Work & Holiday visa for Australia?
 This is also where I started to learn about the hospitality industry.
 I gained experience there for 4 years.
 My first experience was in small cafe in Surfers Paradise and then I got employed by the QT Hotel as a waitress.
 I moved to Melbourne where I studied Business Management for two years.
 During my studies I worked at the Rydges Hotel as a waitress and moved forward as a restaurant supervisor.
 I even got the title of "Employee of the Year 2015."

 In 2016, I decided to leave Australia and travel the world with a backpack around Asia and Africa without working as I had made enough money in Australia to afford it.
 After a year, I went back home where I had to find a job to make some money to be able to travel more.

 This is when my father talked to me about LinkedIn, a social network which I had never heard about it.